DashankaNadeeshanDeSilva/FCN_for_Semantic_Segmentation/README.md

 3. Pandas
 4. Scipy (=1.1.0)

-This script achieves nearly 95% accuracy with GPU for CityScapes dataset.
+This script achieves nearly 95% accuracy with GPU.
+However, this can vary depending on intialization and the huyperparameter selection.

 **How to run**